electroneum/electroneum-web3.js/docs/docs/guides/basics/eth.md

 1. Setting up the Environment
 2. Create a new project directory and initialize a new Node.js project.
 3. Set up web3.js and connect to the Ganache network
-4. Interact with the Ethereum blockchain using web3.js.
+4. Interact with the Electroneum SmartChain blockchain using web3.js.

 ## Step 1: Setting up the Environment

 Before we start writing and deploying our contract, we need to set up our environment.
 For that, we need to install the following:

-1. Ganache - Ganache is a personal blockchain for Ethereum development that allows you to see how your smart contracts function in real-world scenarios.
+1. Ganache - Ganache is a personal blockchain for Electroneum SmartChain development that allows you to see how your smart contracts function in real-world scenarios.
 You can download it from http://truffleframework.com/ganache
 2. Node.js - Node.js is a JavaScript runtime environment that allows you to run JavaScript on the server-side.
 You can download it from https://nodejs.org/en/download/
 3. npm - Node Package Manager is used to publish and install packages to and from the public npm registry or a private npm registry.
 Here is how to install it https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.
 (Alternatively, you can use yarn instead of npm https://classic.yarnpkg.com/lang/en/docs/getting-started/)